Tuhkis/nvim-config/README.md

 Move the files into `~/.config/nvim/` on linux.
 For others you'll figure it out.

 Then run inside Neovim `:PlugInstall` You need vim-plug installed [install vim-plug here](https://github.com/junegunn/vim-plug).
+Then also run `:CocInstall coc-discord-rpc` [Link to  coc-discord-rpc](https://github.com/leonardssh/coc-discord-rpc)
 # Notes
 - Use `F12` to open floating terminal.
 - You'd like to have [Powerline fonts installed](https://github.com/powerline/fonts).